LenneDalben/StardewValleyModsGPL/[CP] Artisan Equipment for Sale/README.md

 ||Compatibility - Integration||

 For the machines Marlon sells, there's built-in integration.
-If you use <a href="https://www.nexusmods.com/stardewvalley/mods/2569">Befriend Marlon and Gunther</a> or <a href="https://www.nexusmods.com/stardewvalley/mods/7018">Make Marlon Real</a>, then there is a friendship requirement.
+If you use <a href="https://www.nexusmods.com/stardewvalley/mods/2569">Befriend Marlon and Gunther</a> or <a href="https://www.nexusmods.com/stardewvalley/mods/7018">Make Marlon Real</a>, there is a friendship requirement.
 If you use none of those mods, there's a different requirement.

 ||Configuration||

-Config Option:
 * Artisan Equipment Letter Only Sends Once: Choose whether to receive the letter reminder only once (default: false).
 * * NOTE: if you set this to 'true', the reminder won't repeat, even if you set this to 'false' later.
 If you change your mind, you will need to use the SMAPI console command "debug action MarkActionApplied Current LenneDalben.ArtisanEquipmentforSale_LetterTrigger false"
 * * If you don't know how to use console commands, you can join the <a href="https://discord.gg/stardewvalley">Stardew Valley Discord community</a> to ask for help.